telamon/angular-florm/README.md

     Bananas = $florm('bananas',{belongsTo:'gorillas'}),
     ape = Gorillas.create();
     fruit = Banans.create();

     // Associate fruit to ape.
     ape.bananas.push(fruit);

+    // Read relations
+    console.log(ape.bananas); // --> [{...}]
+    // -- or the reverse
+    console.log(fruit.gorillas); --> {...}

     // Remove relation
     ape.banans.splice(0,1);

+note: I'm skipping inflections for now, was about to add an inflection dependency but figured it would just cause unecessary overhead.
+So in other words, you'll have to live with `fruit.gorillas` instead of `fruit.gorilla`

 Check the sources & testspecs for more info.